 - John Gray's Cave Canoeing Tour in Phang Nga Bay

 This is one of a rare breed of restaurants where the décor is well and truly centre stage, and deservedly so.
 Built in 1903, the mansion was at one time the governor’s residence.

-Blue Elephant have lovingly renovated the impressive building, leaving the original green-and-white chequered tiled flooring that counterpoints neo-classical teakwood fittings and quasi-Chinese/ Thai/European decorations such as a spot-lit ‘hoon krabok’ puppet, lots of potted plants, Doric columns supporting white twin arches, a sweeping teak stairway and clever lighting throughout the mansion.
+Blue Elephant has lovingly renovated the impressive building, leaving the original green-and-white chequered tiled flooring that counterpoints neo-classical teakwood fittings and quasi-Chinese/ Thai/European decorations such as a spot-lit hoon krabok puppet, lots of potted plants, Doric columns supporting white twin arches, a sweeping teak stairway and clever lighting throughout the mansion.

 The attention to detail extends right down to fabulous brass cutlery and hand-beaten plates.

-In such lavish, colonial-Chinese surroundings it’s easy to get transported into another, more genteel era.
-Piped-in Glen Miller-style music lends an ‘another-world’ feel while potted plants and palms more than help the other-epoch atmosphere along.
-Diners can choose between al-fresco fan-cooled dining or indoors, air-conditioned comfort.
+In such lavish colonial-Chinese surroundings it’s easy to get transported into another, more genteel era.
+Piped-in Glen Miller-style music lends a ‘different-world’ feel while potted plants and palms more than help the other-epoch atmosphere along.
+Diners can choose between alfresco fan-cooled dining or indoors, air-conditioned comfort.

 In sharp contrast, an L-shaped 35-seater bar at the entrance with its fluorescent under-lit bar, white modernistic seating and blue-and-white theme is a complete flip of the coin.

 Classic Royal Thai cuisine is a richly-flavoured arrangement, each dish contrasting its companions while intermeshing easily so it can even share the same plate.
 Some dishes at Blue Elephant are prefixed as ‘forgotten’, such as the ‘forgotten beef curry’, and this is to signify that they have long been in disuse and subsequently resurrected by the restaurant’s executive chef, Nooror.